tasuwo/toggleMacbookInternalKeyboard/README.md

 ## How to use

-1. Edit the script (`toggleInternalKeyboard.sh`') to insert your password
+1．Edit the script (`toggleInternalKeyboard.sh`') to insert your password

 ``` shell
 ...